RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros2-ios-app-with-swift.md

 3. **Configure Xcode:**
    In Xcode, set the deployment target to iOS 17.0 and ensure proper code signing configurations.

-### 2. Creating the ROS2 Node
+### 2. Creating the ROS 2 Node
-The heart of the app is the ROS2 node.
-The `CentralNode` class encapsulates ROS2 functionalities including initialization and resource management.
+The heart of the app is the ROS 2 node.
+The `CentralNode` class encapsulates ROS 2 functionalities including initialization and resource management.

 - **Initialization:**
   In `ContentView.swift`, the `initialize()` function performs the following: